 By the way, raping women is legal there.

-I think it's uh there's gonna be one point where it's just hits the saturation where the the the supporters discount it, and the tr particularly the Trump supporters, they don't want to listen as too much as an avalanche.
+I think there's going to be one point where it just hits the saturation where the supporters discount it, and particularly the Trump supporters.

-How does Trump do that when all the media is doing all day long and we now know they're colluding with the Clinton campaign?
+How does Trump do that when all the media is doing all day long, and we now know they're colluding with the Clinton campaign?

-You should bring up the fact every day he should be after the media, their bias, et cetera.
+He goes straight to, by the way, you should bring up the fact every day he should be after the media, their bias, et cetera, or you should bring that up.

-I mean, those are all facts that we should certainly bring up, but still the election is about m you know, restoring America.
+I mean, those are all facts that we should certainly bring up.

 It's about changing things for the better for the average person.

-He's gotta really refocus the agenda and say that's the real comparison because Clinton's plan has always been she has majority of Americans that are unfair old to her, they don't want her as president.
+He's got to really refocus the agenda and say that's the real comparison because Clinton's plan has always been she has majority of Americans are unfavorable to her.

 And the best thing for him to say is, you know, I'm a flawed person.

-But this is about the people out there and their daily lives, their jobs, their paychecks, uh, their security, their health care, and I'm gonna talk about that, and if you want to agree to that with me, we should and you know, end the character assaults.
+But this is about the people out there and their daily lives, their jobs, their paychecks, their security, their health care.

-And uh she won't agree to it.
+And she won't agree to it.

-I mean the only way she wins is to keep attacking him personally.
+I mean, the only way she wins is to keep attacking him personally.

-And yeah, you know, you add to that the rest of the media.
+And, you know, you add to that the rest of the media.

-There's nobody on his side, and then you got half the Republicans bailing out on him.
+And then you've got half the Republicans bailing out on him.

-It seems the media establishment, Republican establishment, democratic establishment, you know, the crony capitalist establishment, then you've got the lobbyist establishment and even the UN is against Trump.
+It seems the media establishment, Republican establishment, Democratic establishment, you know, the crony capitalist establishment.

 Look, I think it is very hard for him given what he's facing now.